 Lectures & Presentations

-Note: Simultaneous interpreting practices often require specialized equipment, like wireless receivers, headsets and microphones, to relay messages to a large audience in a timely manner.
+In-person simultaneous interpreting practices often require specialized equipment, like wireless receivers, headsets and microphones, to relay messages to a large audience in a timely manner.
+Sound-proof booths and other equipment are especially important in terms of quality since simultaneous interpreting requires an extreme amount of concentration to capture the full message.

 If you are attempting to decide whether to use the consecutive or simultaneous mode of interpreting for your next event, consider the impact of these two styles.
 A consecutive interpreter has more control over the situation, as they can clarify ambiguities and ask for repetitions if they have a hard time understanding the speaker.
-On the other hand, simultaneous interpreting can save time, especially within courtrooms, where people can speak for long periods of time.
+On the other hand, simultaneous interpreting can save time.